ligato/docs/docs/tutorials/02_plugin-deps.md

 The two other components in `PluginDeps` are `Log` and `Cfg`:

- - `Log` is the plugin's logger that is used to log messages at different log levels.
+ - `Log` is the plugin's logger that logs messages at different log levels.
- - `Cfg` is used to load configuration data from a configuration file that is in YAML format.
+ - `Cfg` loads configuration data from a configuration file.
+The configuration is formatted in YAML.

 `PluginDeps` includes the `Setup()` method, which initializes `Log` and `Cfg` with the name from `PluginName`.
-The `Setup()` method is called in the plugin's constructor:
+The plugin's constructor calls the `Setup()` method:
 ```go
 func NewHelloWorld() *HelloWorld {
 	p := new(HelloWorld)